redhat-nfvpe/onap-lab-experimental/doc/openstack.md

 another project, [Ceph-Ansible](http://docs.ceph.com/ceph-ansible/), which provides its own container images.

-> In production deployments we would likely have dedicated storage machines, indeed divided among various Ceph roles.
+> In production deployments we would likely have dedicated storage machines, indeed different kinds according to the various Ceph roles.
 But that is unnecessary for our lab, where it would be fine to have our single machine provide both compute and storage resources.
 Thus we will be deploying a [hyper-converged infrastructure (HCI)](https://en.wikipedia.org/wiki/Hyper-converged_infrastructure) version of the "Compute" role, named "ComputeHCI".
-Indeed, we will even be fine-tuning Ceph for optimal performance for this particular scenario.
+We will even be fine-tuning Ceph for optimal performance for this converged setup.

+TODO: explain networking, OVS, OVN

 All off this takes a while.
 Expect TODO